 Contract Assets and Trade Receivables.
-As of December 31, 2022 and 2021, there were no contract assets or liabilities as all customer amounts owed to the Company are unconditional and the Company does not receive payment in advance for its products.
+As of December 31, 2023, and 2022, there were no contract assets or liabilities as all customer amounts owed to the Company are unconditional and the Company does not receive payment in advance for its products.
 Accordingly, amounts owed by customers are included in "Trade accounts receivable, net" on the Company's Consolidated Balance Sheets.
 In addition, due to the nature of the Company's contracts, there are no costs incurred or to be paid in the future that qualify for asset recognition as a cost to fulfill or obtain a contract.
+No allowance for doubtful accounts was recorded for each of the years ended December 31, 2023, and 2022.